SiegeEngine/siege-engine/FAQ.md

 the engine component, while keeping the game-specific components proprietary.
 The Siege Engine is that open-sourced component.

-We hope the engine can become useful enough for additional games to use it.
+We hope the engine can become useful enough for additional games to use it, and that we can find collaborators to help us develop it.

+### Is it usable now, or does it still need more development?

+It is certainly usable right now, *and* it also needs more development.

+You could in theory write an exciting multiplayer game on the siege engine today without any additional modifications to the engine.
+But it is unlikely.
+You will probably find that you'll need to make changes to the engine to support your use case.

 ### Who is behind the Siege Engine?